 Likewise, getting children to drink fewer sugary drinks is a good way of limiting the amount of sugar they consume.
 Children who drink a lot of sugary drinks are more likely to become overweight.

 The added sugar in these drinks also means they can damage teeth.
 If you do have sugary or fizzy drinks, drinking them with meals can help reduce the damage to teeth.

-The best drinks to give children are water, milk and milkshakes without added sugar.
+The best drinks to give children are water and milk.

 If you or your children like fizzy drinks, try diluting fruit juice with sparkling water instead.
 Remember to dilute squashes well to reduce the sugar content in the drink.

-Tea and coffee contain caffeine, which is a stimulant.
-This means caffeine can temporarily make us feel more alert or less drowsy.
+Caffeine is a stimulant.
+Drinks containing caffeine can temporarily make us feel more alert or less drowsy.
 Caffeine affects some people more than others, and the effect can depend on how much caffeine you normally consume.

 Energy drinks and caffeine

-Energy drinks often contain high levels of caffeine.
-They are often high in sugar.
+Energy drinks often contain high levels of caffeine and are often high in sugar (calories).
 They may also contain other stimulants and sometimes vitamins and minerals or herbal substances.

 The caffeine levels in these drinks vary, but there is often around 80mg of caffeine in a small 250ml can.
 This is the same as two cans of cola or a small mug of coffee.